 The full-time faculty percentage at City College - Gainesville is 17%.
 This is lower than the national average of 47%.

 Retention and Graduation Rates at City College - Gainesville

 During the 2017-2018 academic year, there were 159 undergraduates at City College - Gainesville with 123 being full-time and 36 being part-time.

 How Much Does City College - Gainesville Cost?overall average net price of City College - Gainesville is $19,254.
 The affordability of the school largely depends on your financial need since net price varies by income group.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At City College - Gainesville, approximately 96% of students took out student loans averaging $8,864 a year.
-That adds up to $35,456 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At City College - Gainesville, approximately 88% of students took out student loans averaging $7,963 a year.
+That adds up to $31,852 over four years for those students.

 The student loan default rate at City College - Gainesville is 10.5%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for City College - Gainesville are given below.

 City College - Gainesville Majors